New Local Bird Book: The Birds in the OaksBirds in the Oaks

 If night temperatures drop below freezing, finding morning water can also become more difficult.
 Filling a birdbath with fresh water in the morning will be attractive to many birds, including many of these winter insect-eaters who rarely visit feeders: robins, flickers, bluebirds, and our winter warblers will readily visit a birdbath.

-It's Wet: Keep Seed Drier
+When it Gets Wet: Keep Seed Drier

 Weather DomeHow well bird food survives wet weather depends on several factors: how much rain we get, how fast the birds eat, the food type, and the feeder type.
 Water itself will not harm birds, so if your food is being consumed rapidly when rain arrives, you may be spared most extra maintenance if the birds are able to empty the feeder within the next day or so.
 What you want to avoid is an excess of food getting wet and sitting out for an extended period, so the first and most universal advice is to keep an eye on your feeders and use some common sense: if the seed is caking together or visibly molding, you clearly have a problem and should clean out your feeders and refill with fresh seed.